 Located downtown Quesnel, this paved, scenic trail takes you along the Quesnel and Fraser rivers.
 Take in a little history on your trek with signage, historic buildings and machinery along the trail.
-The Downtown Quesnel trail is 5.2 km and West Quesnel trail is 4.3 km.
+The downtown loop is 5.2 km and West Quesnel loop is 4.3 km.
 We keep it maintained all year-round.

-To access the downtown trail, parking is available at Ceal Tingley Park.
-To access the West Quesnel trail, parking is available at Baker Creek Park, Wilma Hanson Park, and Sugar Loaf Dog Park.
-If you want to take in both, our historic walking bridge links both trails.
+To access the downtown loop, parking is available at Ceal Tingley Park.
+To access the West Quesnel loop, parking is available at Baker Creek Park, Wilma Hanson Park, and Sugar Loaf Dog Park.
+If you want to take in both, our historic walking bridge links both loops.

 A spectacular view of the Fraser River awaits you at the end of the wheelchair accessible trail.
 850 m of crushed gravel with a gentle grade and one short steeper section.
 Learn more about our accessible trails.

 Trail access: On Hwy 97 S, turn right onto Edwards Drive.
 Go past the Kersley Community Complex, turn left on Arnoldus Road.
 Follow the wooden signs.
 Parking, accessible outhouse and map kiosk at trailhead.